Eric Geboers

 Eric Geboers (5 August 1962 – 6 May 2018) was a Belgian professional motocross racer and racing driver.
-He competed in the Motocross World Championships from 1980 to 1990, winning five world championships in eleven years.
-Geboers is notable for being the first motocross competitor to win world championships in the 125cc, 250cc, and 500cc divisions.
-Geboers' 39 career Grand Prix victories ranks him fifth overall among motocross world championship competitors.
+He competed in the Motocross World Championships from 1980 to 1990 riding for the Suzuki and Honda factory racing teams.
+A five-time world champion, Geboers is notable for being the first motocross competitor to win each of the three world championship classes (125cc, 250cc, and 500cc).
+His 39 career Grand Prix victories ranks him fifth overall among motocross world championship competitors.

 In 1988, he was named the recipient of the Belgian National Sports Merit Award.
 In 2011, Geboers was named an FIM Legend for his motorcycling achievements.
 Geboers died in a drowning accident in 2018.